Tripayou/discordbot-battlemetrics/README.md

 Your server name used to set bot activity status.

 - guildID</br>
-Your guild/discord server id.
-Use Discord developer mode to find it.
+Your guild/discord server id, use Discord developer mode to find it.

+- prefix</br>
+Prefix for `srvinfo` command.

 - refreshInterval</br>
 In seconds, interval to update server presence informations.